 The average life of a water heater (with a tank) is about 8-12 years.
 It’s not all that long when you think about it.
-Be sure you keep the unit well maintained so it will last at least that long.
+Be sure you keep the unit well maintained and perform hot water heater maintenance as a home owner so that you can get the most life out of it.
 When the time comes, water heater replacement can set you back a bit.

 The average cost of a new water heater is from $650 to $1,611 with installation and disposal of the old unit.
 The cost will vary, though, depending on the type of water heater itself, the size of the new unit, where you live, and the type of fuel.